 Personal Conduct.

 No personal shall conduct himself or herself in a disorderly manner.
-For the purpose of this Ordinance, a person conducts himself or herself in a disorderly manner when he or she does any act or engages in any practice l listed below, or aids or abets any person who does any such act or engages in any such practice listed below.
+For the purpose of this Ordinance, a person conducts himself or herself in a disorderly manner when he or she does any act or engages in any practice listed below, or aids or abets any person who does any such act or engages in any such practice listed below.

 No person shall engage in any indecent or obscene conduct or solicit, assault, or accost any person for the purpose of committing an unlawful, indecent, or obscene act.